 - Online: A Google search for “finding beta readers” gives five million results.
 The first match is a beta reader group on Goodreads, which has 3,600 members and will surely provide some good beta readers if we’re willing to invest the time to find them.

-I’ve used the first three items and am open to the fourth, while finding a beta reader on Goodreads is a most intriguing idea.
+I’ve used the first three items and am open to the fourth while finding a beta reader on Goodreads is the most intriguing idea.

 What other ideas do you have?
 Who have you used as a beta reader?